lharlan/Arch-Hyprland-dots/README.md

-# EOS-Hyprland-dots
+# Arch-Hyprland-dots
-My Hyprland dot files on Endeavour OS
+My Hyprland dot files on Arch Linux

 There are screenshots of my setup in the Wiki